 In an automotive market dominated by SUVs like Australia, you would think that the popularity of hatches will take a huge step back.

 Well, not really.
-Among the 10 most popular cars in 2017, three of them were hatches namely; Toyota Corolla, Mazda 3, and Hyundai i30.
+Among the 10 most popular cars in 2017, three of them were hatchback cars namely; Toyota Corolla, Mazda 3, and Hyundai i30.

 Hatchback cars are still the best choice for convenience and handiness when moving around on four wheels.
 Aside from the three hatchback models mentioned above, there are more that have just been released or are poised to hit the market very soon.

-Below are the seven best hot hatches due 2018 and 2019 in no particular order.
+Below are the seven best hot hatchback cars due 2018 and 2019 in no particular order.